 “We think our research will be applicable to human gastrointestinal health as well,” he added.

-WATCH: How Much Antibiotics Are in Your Meet
+WATCH: How Much Are Antibiotics Used in Your Meet